molsonkiko/JsonToolsNppPlugin/docs/README.md

 "\"bar\""
 "y\tzedd"
 ```
-running the `Dump JSON string(s) as ra&w text` command would open a document with the following text:
+running the `Dump JSON string(s) as raw text` command would open a document with the following text:
 ```
 f fw
 "bar"